-How has the first full week of Lent and working through our Lent Devotional for Women been for you?
-That’s a rhetorical question.
-I don’t really want to know how you’re Lent has gone so far.
+OK back to the questions.
+Squirrel!
+Did you know Chris calls me “QQL” for Queen Question Lady?
+I love asking questions to find out about myself and others.
+The beginning questions were rhetorical questions.
+I don’t really want to know how your Lent has gone so far.
 I’m not being mean or insensitive, but your Lent is not between you and me; it’s between you and God.

-So I want you to get quiet for a minute or more and ask yourself, “How is my Lent going so far?”
+Ok, I want you to get quiet for a minute or more and ask yourself, “How is my Lent going so far?”
 Now discuss the answer with God.
 The less you talk to me or others about your Lent, the more time you have to talk to God about your Lent. #truth

 Here’s something else to ask God, “Lord, who do you want me to love more and better?
 How do you want me to love more and better?
 When, and what situations do I need to love more and better?”

 Sometimes love means saying ‘No’ to ourselves and others.
 And this ‘No’ can even be for good things.
-I’m sure the people at my church think I’m a total slacker because I never volunteer and frequently say ‘No’ to things that are asked of me.
+I’m sure friends, family and the people at my church think I’m a total slacker because I rarely if ever volunteer and frequently say ‘No’ to things that are asked of me.

-“Too much” for this momma looks like a momma who gets overwhelmed and tired and stressed and very quickly and easily becomes a punching bag for the enemy.
-Which, renders me useless to do what I have been called to do in my own home.
+“Too much” for me looks like a woman who gets overwhelmed and tired and stressed and very quickly and easily becomes a punching bag for the enemy.
+This renders me useless to do what I have been called to do in my own home.
 And if the overwhelm becomes too great, I get stuck in my head.

 That ‘No’ to volunteer work, in reality, is a ‘Yes’ to my vocation.
 Taking soup to feed others at the church can be a wonderful thing, unless I leave my house in tears, tossing peanut butter sandwiches to my kids in their own puddle of tears and grumbling at my husband because he didn’t this or he did that.